intrip/laravel-authentication-acl/docs/index.md

   6. Now you need to install the application, to do that run the command: `php artisan authentication:install`.

   Congratulations!
-You have succesfully installed Laravel Authentication ACL package!
+You have successfully installed Laravel Authentication ACL package!

   Here is the main application links: